Collin Morikawa Betting Profile: The Sentry - PGA TOUR

 - Over his last four trips to The Sentry, Morikawa has an average score of -20, with an average finish of fifth.

-- Morikawa finished second (with a score of -25) in his most recent appearance at The Sentry (in 2023).
+- Morikawa finished second (with a score of -25) in his most recent go-round at The Sentry (in 2023).

 Morikawa's Recent Performances

-- In his last five tournaments, his average score has been -10.
+- He has an average score relative to par of -10 in his last five tournaments.

-- In terms of driving distance, Collin Morikawa has averaged 303.6 yards in his past five starts.
+- Collin Morikawa has averaged 303.6 yards off the tee in his past five tournaments.

-- Morikawa has an average of -1.162 Strokes Gained: Putting in his past five tournaments.
+- In his past five starts, Morikawa is averaging -1.162 Strokes Gained: Putting.

 Morikawa's Advanced Stats and Rankings